JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 Now, I later found that using others sites for CDN, is:

 1. Known as [hot linking](https://en.wikipedia.org/wiki/Inline_linking), and is very frowned upon, because you're driving up costs for the hoster.
-2. Not as much of a crime if you're using a corpo for it
+2. Not as much of a crime if you're using a corpo for it.

 And also, I eventually realized the sheer magnitude of the task, computationally.